Alice in Wonderland Plot Analysis: A Classic Voyage and Return Story

 Chapter 10: The Lobster Quadrille

-Alice listens as the Mock Turtle and Gryphon describe the whimsical Lobster Quadrille dance.
-They demonstrate a bit of the dance for Alice and sing a curious song.
+Alice listens as the Mock Turtle and Gryphon explain the Lobster Quadrille, a dance.
+They show her how it goes and sing a strange little song.

 The conversation shifts to wordplay and puns.
 They ask Alice to recite a poem, but her words get muddled by the chaotic influence of Wonderland.
 The chapter concludes with the Mock Turtle singing about “Beautiful Soup” before they hurry off to attend a trial.